base-angewandte/base-angewandte-docs/docs/source/dev_guide.md

 Additional to the established git-flow branches, `fix` branches can be used similar to `feature` branches, for working on bugfixes that should be reviewed before being merged into `develop` again.

+When merging a git-flow branch, **always create a merge commit, even if a fast-forward merge is possible, and even if your branch only has one commit**.

 #### Commit Guidelines

 The cardinal rule for creating good commits is to ensure there is only one "logical change" per commit.
 There are many reasons why this is an important rule: